• Skip to main content

 What Determines the Value of your House?

 Its size: That buyers will pay more for a larger house than a smaller one is common sense.
 But square footage alone is not a reliable guide to the value of your house.
+In the UK property owners often define the value of their home by the number of bedrooms (note: this is different than other areas of Europe which focus on the total square foot of the property).
 For example, a three-bedroomed house may be worth more than a two bedroomed house the same size.

-But there is a catch here: What a buyer was willing to pay a year ago, or even a month ago, does not mean buyers will be willing to pay the same now – especially as that particular house is sold.
+But there is a catch here.
+What a buyer was willing to pay a year ago, or even a month ago, does not mean buyers will be willing to pay the same now, especially if you are in the middle of a property cycle downturn in the 18-year cycle.

 The price of similar houses that have not sold can be a factor too.
-If those similar houses remain unsold it could be because they are overpriced.
+If those similar houses remain unsold it could be because they are overpriced and this could put buyers off paying 'market value' for other properties in the area.

 How Not to Value your House